 And yet, we’re still just scratching the surface of how technology can transform and disrupt a more traditional industry like insurance.

-As a technologist and someone who has an insider’s perspective on the insurance sector, there are two distinct areas where I see technology potentially impacting the market most: brokerages and insurance products.
+As technologists who have an insider’s perspective on the insurance sector, there are two distinct areas where we see technology potentially impacting the market most: brokerages and insurance products.

 - Artificial intelligence